Anveshana: Music

 Ilaiyaraaja composed the music for this film.
 Vamsi and Ilaiyaraaja went to Madurai to compose the music for the film.
 It took more than a week for Ilaiyaraaja to compose the re-recording for this film.
 The lyrics of all the songs were written by Veturi and were recorded at the Prasad Deluxe Theatre in Madras.
 The music rights of the film were acquired by Aditya Music.
+The song "Ilalo" was reused from "Uyire Urave Ondru Naan" from the film Anbin Mugavari (1985).

 Reception

 In his review for Zamin Ryot, Griddaluru Gopalrao appreciated Vamsy's screenplay and direction while being critical of the thin storyline.
 On the technical aspects, Gopalrao called M. V. Raghu's cinematography "marvellous", in addition to praising the score by Ilayaraja, and performances of Karthik, Satyanarayana, Rallapalli, Bhanupriya and Vijaya.

+Legacy

+Anveshana has attained cult status over the years and is regarded as one of the finest thrillers made in Telugu cinema.

+Karthik Varma Dandu, director of Virupaksha (2023), listed Anveshana as one of his favourite thriller films.